espressif/esp-faq/docs/en/software-framework/wifi.rst

 --------------

-What is the supported Wi-Fi frequency band and power meter for ESP-WROOM-32D?
+What is the supported Wi-Fi frequency band and power meter for ESP32?
 -------------------------------------------------------------------------------------------

   The Wi-Fi frequency band is 2412 ~ 2484 MHz, and the available channels and corresponding operating frequencies can be configured in software.
 There are default values in power meter, and it can also be configured by software.
-For detailed guidance, please refer to `ESP32 Phy Init Bin Parameter Configuration Guide <https://www.espressif.com/sites/default/files/documentation/esp32_phy_init_bin_parameter_configuration_guide_en.pdf>`_.
+For detailed guidance, please refer to `Power Limit Tool <https://docs.espressif.com/projects/esp-test-tools/en/latest/esp32/development_stage/rf_test_guide/rf_test_guide.html#powerlimittool>`_.

 --------------